pivotal/docs-tap/scst-scan/ivs-custom-samples.hbs.md

 # Configure your custom ImageVulnerabilityScan samples for Supply Chain Security Tools - Scan

-This topic gives you a sample ImageVulnerabilityScans for various scanners, and any associated secrets.
+This topic gives you sample ImageVulnerabilityScans for various scanners, and any associated secrets.

 ## <a id="overview"></a> ImageVulnerabilityScan samples